alphachai/docker-workshop/README.md

 * The program you tested while developing is identical to what will run in production
 * Never ask infra to install a package on an app VM ever again!

+---

+build example service maybe a score keeping app which stores the

+delete parts of the finished site and write slides on adding them

+demonstrate debugging with exec and logging

 ## § References

 [^1]: https://github.com/jonnylangefeld/learning/tree/master/Docker
 [^2]: https://www.youtube.com/watch?v=pGYAg7TMmp0 "What is Docker & Docker Containers, Images, etc?"